-Upon the consummation of the Business Combination, the members of the Company's nominating and corporate governance committee will be Ross Taylor, Daniel Dickson, James Greene and Professor Zeev Weiner.
-Professor Zeev Weiner will be the Chair of the Company's nominating and corporate governance committee.
-The Company's nominating and corporate governance committee oversees and assists the Board in reviewing and recommending nominees for election as directors.
-Specifically, the nominating and corporate governance committee will:
+The members of the Company's Nominating and Corporate Governance Committee are Ross Taylor, James Greene, Daniel Dickson and Professor Zeev Weiner.
+Professor Zeev Weiner is the Chair of the Company's Nominating and Corporate Governance Committee.
+The Company's Nominating and Corporate Governance Committee oversees and assists the Board in reviewing and recommending nominees for election as directors.
+Specifically, the Nominating and Corporate Governance Committee will:

-- · develop and recommend to the Board the criteria for appointment as a director; - identify, consider, recruit and recommend candidates to fill new positions on the Board; - · review candidates recommended by stockholders; - · conduct the appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates; and - · recommend director nominees for approval by the Board and election by the stockholders at the next annual meeting.
+- develop and recommend to the Board the criteria for appointment as a director; - identify, consider, recruit and recommend candidates to fill new positions on the Board; - review candidates recommended by stockholders;

+- · conduct the appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates; and - · recommend director nominees for approval by the Board and election by the stockholders at the next annual meeting.

-The Company's nominating and corporate governance committee will operate under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
+The Company's Nominating and Corporate Governance Committee operate under a written charter which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.